Lady Tremaine: Cinderella III: A Twist in Time

-Lady Tremaine's latest animated appearance is in this film, where she is once again voiced by Blakeslee.
+Lady Tremaine's latest animated major appearance is in this film, where she is once again voiced by Blakeslee.
 This time, she acquires the Fairy Godmother's magic wand after Anastasia finds it after accidentally turning the Fairy Godmother into a statue.
-Still bent on ruining Cinderella's life (in what she believes to be revenge), Lady Tremaine uses the wand to reverse time to undo Cinderella's "happily ever after"; she manipulates the glass slipper to fit Anastasia so that Cinderella never gets to try on the slipper herself, then she brainwashes the Prince into forgetting Cinderella and marrying Anastasia.
-Even when Cinderella tries to set things right, Lady Tremaine uses the magic wand to thwart her efforts before having her send off from the kingdom on a ship.
+Still bent on ruining Cinderella's life (in what she believes to be revenge), Tremaine uses the wand to reverse time to undo Cinderella's "happily ever after".
+She manipulates the glass slipper to fit Anastasia so that Cinderella never gets to try on the slipper herself, then she brainwashes the Prince into forgetting Cinderella and marrying Anastasia.
+Even when Cinderella tries to set things right, Tremaine uses the magic wand to thwart her efforts before having her sent off from the kingdom on a ship.

 Despite this, Prince regains his memories (thanks to the mice using the broken glass slipper as proof) and rescues Cinderella before telling the King of what really happened.
-As the King orders the arrest of Lady Tremaine and her daughters, Lady Tremaine makes one final attempt for revenge: having Anastasia to pose as Cinderella for the wedding while sending the real Cinderella to her supposed doom.
-However, Cinderella escapes witnesses Anastasia rejecting the Prince at the altar, feeling guilty that she can't marry someone who doesn't love her for who she is.
-Furious at Anastasia's sudden conscience and Cinderella's interference, Lady Tremaine emerges from her hiding place and begins turning some of the palace guards into farm animals.
-On Drizella's advice, Lady Tremaine resolves to punish both Cinderella and Anastasia by turning them into toads, but the Prince defends the two from the spell and reflects it back with his sword, turning Lady Tremaine and Drizella into toads instead.
+As the King orders the arrest of Lady Tremaine and her daughters, Tremaine makes one final attempt for revenge: having Anastasia to pose as Cinderella for the wedding while sending the real Cinderella to her supposed doom.
+However, Cinderella escapes and witnesses Anastasia rejecting the Prince at the altar, feeling guilty that she can't marry someone who doesn't love her for who she is.
+Furious at Anastasia's sudden conscience and Cinderella's interference, Tremaine emerges from her hiding place and begins turning some of the palace guards into farm animals (chickens, pigs, and rabbits).
+On Drizella's advice, Tremaine resolves to punish both Cinderella and Anastasia by turning them into toads, but the Prince defends the two from the spell and reflects it back with his sword, turning Tremaine and Drizella into toads instead.
 Anastasia then gives the magic wand to Cinderella so that she can revive the Fairy Godmother and undo all the wrongs that her stepmother has committed.

-During the end credits, Lady Tremaine and Drizella have been restored back to their human forms, but they are horrified to learn that they are holding brooms and wearing scullery clothes identical to those Cinderella used to wear, implying that they have been demoted to palace servants as punishment for their villainous actions.
+During the end credits, Lady Tremaine and Drizella have been restored back to their human forms, but they are horrified to learn that they are holding brooms and wearing scullery clothes identical to those Cinderella used to wear, implying that they have been sentenced to work in the palace as servants as punishment for their crimes and villainous actions.